Grants

 Provincial programs that are delivered in two or more regions or involve participation from across Saskatchewan: maximum of $50,000.

-Deadline to apply: April 1 & October 1, 2024 at 4:00pm.
+Deadline to apply: April 1 & October 1, 2025 at 4:00pm.
 For program guidelines, application guide and sample, please visit CIF Community Grant Program.

-Types of projects the FCC considers:
+Examples of projects the FCC considers:

-• Construction of or upgrades to community buildings.
+• Construction of or upgrades to community buildings

 • Initiatives that support agriculture and food.